 - Remove trash from the garden

-- Seal up any holes to your property or under your deck
+- Seal up any holes in your property or under your deck

 - Remove vegetation and trim trees